What Is A Petrol Engine, Its Application, Parts and How it Works?

 Four Stroke Petrol Engine

-The four-stroke petrol engine that requires four strokes of the piston to complete a power cycle during two crankshaft revolutions.
+The four-stroke petrol engine requires four strokes of the piston to complete a power cycle during two crankshaft revolutions.
 They are used in petrol cars, scooters, small motor-powered boats, motorbikes, small propeller aircraft, water spray systems, etc.

 How Petrol Engine Works